FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/fuzzing/improve-a-fuzzer.md

     ```

 * {Go}

+  Note: Go fuzzing is experimental and may not be supported on your development host.

   * Conditions that use data from external sources.
 For example:
     ```golang
     if rand.Intn(100) == 0 { ... }